Blind reverence for the U.S. Constitution—on the left and right—is tearing us apart

 MAF: I think that’s where the ACLU and others come into play, because they really have functioned as the kind of priesthood of the First Amendment.
 So when the ACLU shows up in a courtroom and says [this revenge porn law] violates the First Amendment, what the ACLU means is they don’t like the law.
 But what they actually say is it violates the First Amendment, and they convince so many people—and that’s really across the political spectrum—that revenge porn is protected free speech.

 And that’s really one of those moments where you have to step back and say: how did that become possible?
-Because truly nonconsensual pornography is just like the vast majority of privacy regulation that the ACLU will fight on behalf of . . . things like your genetic information or your geolocation data.
-The ACLU and the Electronic Frontier Foundation have done fascistic important policy work and advocacy to protect those forms of private, true information from being released to the public generally.
+Because truly, nonconsensual pornography is just like the vast majority of privacy regulation that the ACLU will fight on behalf of . . . things like your genetic information or your geolocation data.
+The ACLU and the Electronic Frontier Foundation have done fantastic important policy work and advocacy to protect those forms of private, true information from being released to the public generally.
 Why would you not have these same attitudes toward highly sensitive personal forms of private information including naked photos and images?
 And the only answer I think we have is that we just don’t count those things as being serious, and there are a lot of disturbing reasons for why that’s the case.

 FC: You write at the end of your book that despite all the issues with the Constitution, it’s still worth defending.
 Why?

-Note: This story has been updated to correct a transcription error.